 = help: consider pinning your async block and casting it to a trait object

 This might be surprising.
 After all, none of the async blocks returns anything, so each one produces a Future<Output = ()>.
-Remember that Future is a trait, though, and that the compiler creates a unique enum for each async block.
-You can’t put two different hand-written structs in a Vec, and the same rule applies to the enums generated by the compiler.
+Remember that Future is a trait, though, and that the compiler creates a unique enum for each async block, even when they have identical output types.
+Just as you can’t put two different handwritten structs in a Vec, you can’t mix compiler-generated enums.

 To make this work, we need to use trait objects, just as we did in “Returning Errors from the run function” on page XX.
 (We’ll cover trait objects in detail in Chapter 18.)
 Using trait objects lets us treat each of the anonymous futures produced by these types as the same type, because all of them implement the Future trait.